Skip to Main Content

 How Can a Program Director Help?

 EGRP PDs support both the scientific priorities of the NCI and extramural researchers.
 Providing guidance to investigators before a grant application is submitted is an important part of their role.
-(See the DCCPS New Grantees page for more information on the scope of PDs’ responsibilities.)
+(See the DCCPS New Grantees and Key Contacts pages for more information on the scope of PDs’ responsibilities.)
 A PD has knowledge of research gaps, scientific advances, NIH/NCI priorities, and NIH/NCI policies; and can help you identify pertinent funding opportunities and position your research idea within the strategic priorities of EGRP, DCCPS, and the NCI.
 Here are a few tips for having a conversation with a PD:

 General Grantsmanship Resources for Investigators